Wiwip/bevy_dodgy/crates/bevy_dodgy_2d/README.md

-# dodgy_2d
+# bevy_dodgy_2d

+A port of the [dodgy](https://github.com/andriyDev/dodgy) crate developed by [andriyDev](https://github.com/andriyDev) for the [Bevy](https://github.com/bevyengine/bevy) game engine.
+This crate use most of angriDev's code, but adapted to fit the ECS framework of Bevy.
-A Rust crate to compute local collision avoidance (specifically ORCA) for agents.
+The crate is used to compute local collision avoidance (specifically ORCA) for agents.

 ## Why local collision avoidance?